aeverall/seestar/README.md

 * If you want to get the selection function up and running with the availble data straight away:
 	* Install the code following the [instructions](#install).
 	* Follow instructions in the [first subsection on data files](#Download).
-	* For a quick build and run of the selection function for available surveys, go to the [quick run section](#shortcuts).
+	* For a quick build and run of the selection function, try the prebuilt method in [the SF calculation section](#sf).

 * If you're looking to construct new selection functions from scratch:
 	* Install the code following the [instructions](#install).